-- i) a brief description of the corrective actions to be undertaken; - ii) identification of the executing body; - iii) expected completion date of the corrective action1; and - iv) when appropriate or available, an indication of the cost involved.
+- i) a brief description of the corrective actions to be undertaken; - ii) identification of the executing body; - iii) expected completion date of the corrective action; and - iv) when appropriate or available, an indication of the cost involved. - It should be noted that a longer implementation period could be assigned in those cases in which the expansion or development of a facility was aimed at serving less frequent operations or entailed excessive expenditures.